timescale/docs/getting-started/services.md

 <ServiceOverview />

-This section shows you how to create a service, then connect to it using either a secure Cloud SQL editor in Timescale Console, or command line tools.
+This section shows you how to create a service, connect to it, create a standard PostgreSQL table, then convert it into a [Hypertable][hypertables].
+Anything you can do with regular PostgreSQL tables, you can do with hypertables, just with better performance and improved an user experience for time-series data.

 <Install />